 Welcome to the Narwhals page.

 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
 Key information about the curriculum can also be found on the Curriculum Overview page.

 School opens at 8.45am.

-P.E Days - Tuesday and Thursday (plain black shorts or joggers, plain white T shirt, school jumper or cardigan, sensible trainers)
+P.E Days - Monday and Tuesday (plain black shorts or joggers, plain white T shirt, school jumper or cardigan, sensible trainers)